AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Implementation Details of AssemLM

 Following Qwen3-VL-2B, our \textbf{vision encoder} adopts the SigLIP-2 architecture, specifically SigLIP2-Large (300M).
 It comprises a patch embedding layer, positional encoding modules, and 24 stacked vision transformer blocks, with a hidden size of 1024, an MLP intermediate dimension of 4096, and 16 attention heads.
 We further extract intermediate visual features from vision blocks 5, 11, and 17, process them with three DeepStack merger modules (each consisting of a LayerNorm and a two-layer MLP), and inject them into the first three transformer layers of the large language model backbone.

-For the \textbf{point cloud encoder}, Vector Neuron DGCNN produces both an SE(3)-equivariant feature $F$ and an SE(3)-invariant feature $G$, each of dimension $(1024, 3)$.
-Accordingly, the feature hyperparameter $f$ introduced in Sec.~\ref{sec:model_framework} is set to 1024.
+For the \textbf{point cloud encoder}, Vector Neuron DGCNN produces an $SO(3)$-equivariant feature $\mathbf{F} \in \mathbb{R}^{1024 \times 3}$ and an $SO(3)$-invariant feature $\mathbf{G} \in \mathbb{R}^{1024 \times 1024}$.
+Accordingly, the feature hyperparameter $f$ introduced in \S\ref{sec:model_framework} is set to 1024.
 After the \textbf{modality projectors}, the two manual images and the two part point clouds are embedded into representations of size $(648, 2048)$ and $(512, 2048)$, respectively, before being injected into the transformer backbone.

-\subsection{AssemBench Dataset and Production Pipeline}
+\section{AssemBench Dataset and Production Pipeline}

-As mentioned in Sec.~\ref{sec:AssemBench}, we generate a precise and logically ordered assembly sequence for each asset to ensure geometric validity and correct part connectivity throughout the assembly process.
-To satisfy the training requirements described in Sec.~\ref{sec:problem_formulation}, we further construct multimodal supervision for each assembly step in the sequence, including high-fidelity point clouds, structured assembly manuals, and corresponding textual instructions (see Fig.~\ref{fig:daily_frag}).
+As mentioned in \S\ref{sec:AssemBench}, we generate a precise and logically ordered assembly sequence for each asset to ensure geometric validity and correct part connectivity throughout the assembly process.
+To satisfy the training requirements described in \S\ref{sec:problem_formulation}, we further construct multimodal supervision for each assembly step in the sequence, including high-fidelity point clouds, structured assembly manuals, and corresponding textual instructions (see Fig.~\ref{fig:daily_frag}).
 In the following, we describe the dataset in detail, organized according to the data generation procedure.

-\subsubsection{Asset Normalization and Canonical Coordinate System}
+\subsection{Asset Normalization and Canonical Coordinate System}

 To standardize all assets for downstream processing and model inference, we define a \textit{canonical coordinate system} that unifies object scale and spatial placement, as illustrated in Fig.~\ref{fig:canonical_coordinate_system}.
 Specifically, we first rotate each asset into a consistent \textit{z}-up orientation.
 For example, assets from the IKEA-Manual~\cite{wang2022ikea} are originally defined in a \textit{y}-up coordinate system and are therefore rotated accordingly.
 We then normalize the object scale by rescaling the longest axis to unit length, translate the object such that its center is aligned with the origin in the horizontal plane, and place the lowest point of the object at zero height along the vertical axis.
 This normalization procedure yields a physically plausible configuration that mimics objects resting on the ground in real-world scenes, while providing a unified geometric representation for learning and reasoning.